frc/heroku-mysqldump/README.md

 ## Usage

-All commands accept Heroku's --app <heroku_application_name> convention
+All commands accept Heroku's ```--app <heroku_application_name>``` convention

+**Note:** Results of cleardb:push and cleardb:pull commands are not reversible.
+Please be encouraged in taking a database backup when running cleardb:push on production environments.

 ### ClearDB to local MySQL